knitr::opts_chunk$set(

 Variations of the model

-There are several variations on the model, each with a particular combination of the following: - Base model: Dirichlet-multinomial in most cases, but two simpler models -- multinomial models diagRE_M and fullRE_M are implemented for comparison. - Random effects: correlated or not (e.g. uncorrelated in diagRE_DM, correlated in fullRE_DM). - Number of dispersion parameters: generally one per group (e.g. in diagRE_DM), but possibly fewer or more if specified in the name (e.g. one single dipersion parameter in diagREDMsinglelambda, one dispersion parameter per patient in diagDMpatientlambda).
+There are several variations on the model, each with a particular combination of the following: - Base model: Dirichlet-multinomial in most cases, but two simpler models -- multinomial models diagRE_M and fullRE_M are implemented for comparison. - Random effects: correlated or not (e.g. uncorrelated in diagRE_DM, correlated in fullRE_DM). - Number of dispersion parameters: generally one per group (e.g. in diagRE_DM), but possibly fewer or more if specified in the name (e.g. one single dipersion parameter in diagRE_DM_singlelambda, one dispersion parameter per patient in diagRE_DM_patientlambda).

-We run the model diagREDMsinglelambda with the dataset simplified_object:
+We run the model diagRE_DM_singlelambda with the dataset simplified_object:

 diagDM_no_small_sigs <- wrapper_run_TMB(object = simplified_object,

-model = "diagREDMsinglelambda", use_nlminb=T, smart_init_vals=F)
+model = "diagRE_DM_singlelambda", use_nlminb=T, smart_init_vals=F)

 This is the resulting object with the estimates and their standard deviations: